pimkarnm/pimkarnm/README.md

 # Pimkarn (Min) Mekpruksawong

 I am originally from Bangkok, Thailand, and currently live in San Francisco, CA. I graduated with two master's degrees including  Master of Business Analytics and MBA from Hult International Business School.
-Previously I studied Bachelor's degree in accounting.
+Previously, I graduated Bachelor's degree in accounting from Chulalongkorn University.

 I have 4+ years of experience in corporate accounting, focusing on Chemicals business.
 Working in the accounting shared services model, I was part of the general ledger process in which responsible for financial closing, financial reporting, and corporate income tax as well as working with cross-functional teams to drive business decisions.
 Previously an external auditor at EY for 1.5 years where I performed financial statements audits and test of controls for public, private, and pre-IPO clients.